noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 title = "Designing a DSL for Terminal Interaction"
 +++

-This is a case study of building a DSL for terminal interaction.
-The terminal is familiar to most programmers, and controlling the terminal is quite easy to get started with.
-However, applications benefit from higher-level abstractions than the raw escape codes the terminal works with, motivating libraries that present a more ergonomic interface[^tuis].
-Our library will showcase codata interpreters, monads, and the central role of building for composition and reasoning.
+In this post we'll build a DSL for terminal interaction.
+The terminal is familiar to most programmers, and terminal applications are common for developer focused tools.
+Most terminal features are controlled by writing specially formatted text.
+However, applications benefit from higher-level abstractions, motivating libraries that present a more ergonomic interface[^tuis].
+Our implementation will showcase codata interpreters, monads, and the central role of designing for composition and reasoning.

 <!-- more -->

-This case study is a draft of material that will be in [Functional Programming Strategies][fps], and I'm assuming some familiarity with material that appears in that book.
-If you're not familiar with these terms you can find detailed explanations in [the book][fps], but here's a quick summary:
+This case study is a draft of content for [Functional Programming Strategies][fps], and I'm assuming some familiarity with other material that appears in that book.
+If you haven't read [the book][fps] you can do so online, but here's a quick summary of the main concepts we will need:

 * Codata is fancy programming language theory speak for "object oriented".
 If you've ever programmed against an interface you'll find this straightforward.
 * Interpreters come about because we want a separation between description and action, which in turn makes it easier to reason about effectful code.
 In addition to the book, I've [blogged about this before.][direct-style]
-* Monads come about when we want to create a structure that represents doing a bunch of things in a defined sequence.
+* Monads arise when we want to create a structure that represents doing a bunch of things happening in a defined sequence.

 Alright, enough background.
 Let's get into it!